l-zeng/Recreatingthepast/README.md

 # Recreating the past (MAS.S62)
-This repository contains all the recreations of an artwork by each different artist seen in class.
+This repository contains all the recreations of an artwork by each artist seen in class.

 ## Week 1: Vera Molnár
 Carrés en deux positions 2, 2013.
 (Original VS Recreation)